yeekangc/cloud-pak-for-applications/README.md

 ### 5. Verify if the microservices are up and running
-1. Open Openshift dashboard.
+1. Open the Openshift dashboard.
-2. Once dashboard is open from left menu select Application.
+2. Once the dashboard is open from left menu select Application.
 3. Go in routes and there will be two services up and running.
 4. To run the application click links in **Hostname**